dapr/quickstarts/hello-world/README.md

 This invokes the `/order` route, which calls out to the Redis store for the latest data.
 Observe the expected result!

-## Step 6 - Run the Python App with Dapr
+## Step 6 - Run the Python app with Dapr

 Take a look at the Python App to see how another application can invoke the Node App via Dapr without being aware of the destination's hostname or port.
 In the `app.py` file you can find the endpoint definition to call the Node App via Dapr.